What Are the Best Practices for Establishing Safety Accountabilities?

 In order to demonstrate compliance, airlines and airports must show the existence of clear lines of safety accountabilities throughout their operations.

 - An accountable person owning ultimate accountability for the SMS program;

 - Management support throughout the organization; and

 - Involvement by all employees and contractors.

-Furthermore, the Accountable Executive and management team must fully understand safety risks faced by their organization.
+Furthermore, the Accountable Executive and management team must fully understand the safety risks faced by their organization.

 Best Practices for Managing Safety Accountabilities

 - Personnel involved in the establishment and daily operation of the SMS program;

 - Safety management system principles penetrating all organizational levels and safety is part of the everyday cultural practice;